Kasimirsuterwinter/kasimirsuterwinter.github.io/_drafts/2018-07-31-Design-Disco-Co-creating-a-Living-Social-Organism.md

 8. But we are all alive (similar to lesson 3).

 I am sure there are many more lessons and I may come to update this post in the future as they become apparent to me.
 However for now that feels complete.

+We have also learned a lot as a living social organism.
+Although this is a part time activity for all of us, it has begun to grow into more than that.
+So how do I see the future for this experiment?